Uploading a Shared Health Summary

 A shared health summary is a crucial part of the My Health Record system.
 Healthcare providers will learn how to create, upload, and edit shared health summaries as part of using the system.

 The Shared Health Summary (SHS) represents the patient's status at a point in time.
-The structure of a patient's SHS is underpinned by the Royal Australian College of General Practitioners (RACGP's) template for a GP health summary.
+The Royal Australian College of General Practitioner’s (RACGP's) Digital Business Kit and My Health Record position statement provides additional guidance on Electronic Health Records including Shared Health Summaries.
 The SHS can be created or updated at any consultation, and may include information about a patient's medical history, including:

 - Adverse reactions